Kyle-Jeynes/ClockWorkIT-Basket/README.md

 ## Installation - Docker is recommended

 Ensure you update the `.env` file inside the main repository with your revelant SQL information.
-I used XAMPP locally to test.
+I used XAMPP locally to test running the SQL server at `127.0.0.1:3306`.

 ```bash
 # clone the repository